-Authors in Ref.~\cite{Yang:2022yfr} use a point cloud network to determine the initial jet production positions, which helps to select jets with similar path lengths and directions that is shown to be able to amplify the signal of 3D mach cones.
-The network in this study uses two different kinds of inputs, one is the point cloud in momentum space for particles with $p_T>2$ GeV, the other is the global information of $\gamma$-trigger and the full jet.
-These features are manipulated differently.
-The particle cloud goes through a point cloud network and global max pooling, while the global information is processed using a simple MLP.
-Two inputs are concatenated to make the final decision.
-The neural network output two real numbers to represent the initial jet production locations.
-This is a regression task that is solved using supervised learning.
-The training data is generated using LBT and CLVisc.
-After trained, the network is able to predict the initial jet production positions approximately.
+In Ref.~\cite{Yang:2022yfr}, the authors employ a point cloud network to determine the initial jet production positions, which is then used to select jets with similar path lengths and directions that are shown to be able to amplify the signal of 3D mach cones.
+The network in this study utilizes two distinct types of inputs: one is the point cloud in momentum space for particles with $p_T>2$ GeV, while the other is the global information of $\gamma$-trigger and the full jet.
+These features are processed differently, with the particle cloud undergoing a point cloud network and global max pooling, while the global information is processed using a simple MLP.
+The two inputs are then concatenated to make the final decision, which are two real numbers to represent the initial jet production locations, resulting in a regression task solved using supervised learning.
+The training data is generated using LBT and CLVisc, and after being trained, the network is capable of predicting the initial jet production positions with reasonable accuracy.

-The machine learning assisted jet tomography is used to select events for jets initiated from the same region.
+The ML assisted jet tomography is used to select events for jets initiated from the same region.
 Fig.~\ref{fig:jet_vs_pos} shows the angular correlation between the final state hadrons and the jet, for jet partons initiated from 4 different regions.
 The magnitudes of the angular correlation in sub-figures (f) and (h) are stronger than (e) and (g), as the path lengths in these events are selected to be larger.
 The suppression of hadrons in the opposite direction of jets is caused by the diffusion wake.
 Constraining initial jets to the left half of the QGP fireball will introduce asymmetric angular correlation, which reflects the effect of radial flow to the diffusion wake.
-Observing these features in experimental data using machine-learning assisted jet tomography will provide direct evidence of the existence of Mach cones and diffusion wake.
+Observing these features in experimental data using ML assisted jet tomography will provide direct evidence of the existence of Mach cones and diffusion wake.